8 Low-Sugar Fruits That Fit Your Diabetic Diet

 4. Honeydew.This light-green-colored melon tastes great on it's own, added to a fruit salad, or tossed in with other fruit to make a smoothie.
 It's also low in sugar at about 11 grams per serving.

 5. Lemons and limes.Most people don't eat lemons and limes in slices like an orange.
-But the juice works well to flavor water, grilled fish, or a salad.
+But the juice of these diabetes-friendly fruits works well to flavor water, grilled fish, or a salad.
 And there's just 2 grams of sugar per lemon or lime.

 6. Oranges.At 14 grams of sugar, oranges contain the most sugar compared to other fruits on this list.
 But it's still a lot less than a soda.
 It's best to eat oranges raw.
 Orange juice typically contains a lot more sugar than a peeled orange.